syful-is/yusufsn.github.io/_pages/about.md

 Current work
 ======
-A PhD student in Software Engineering Laboratory, Graduate School of Information Science in Nara Institute of Science and Technology, Japan.
+A PhD student in Software Engineering Laboratory, Graduate School of Science and Technology at the Nara Institute of Science and Technology, Japan.